stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.md

   # > GRCh38_no_alt.fa: OK
   ```

-- For the gene model, we use the GENCODE v31 "comprehensive gene annotation" GTF for the "CHR" regions and modify the file to include only "level 1" and "level 2" features (see discussion on why in the rationale below).
+- For the gene model, we use the GENCODE v31 "comprehensive gene annotation" GTF for the "CHR" regions.
 You can get a copy of the gene annotation file [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz).
 For the exact steps to generate the gene model we use, you can run the following commands:

   ```bash
   wget ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.annotation.gtf.gz